muratk3n/thirdwave/en/tweets/2020/week5.md

 inform, but to entertain and to pander.
 If they talked about Eurodollar futures, then u have to do a song and dance abt what that is, blah blah.. then the viewer checked out dude!
 The ratings are down.
-Like, bummer.
+Bummer.
 Back to stocks.

 *2020-1-27 9:29:44*